-The receptacle on the east wall of the garage and another one on the north wall of the living room are loose.
+The receptacle on the west wall of the family room and another one on the west wall of the northwest bedroom are loose.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.